mz0121coder/supermarket/planning.md

 - In the <App  />, define a state for cart, initially empty array
 - Also define functions `handleProductAdd` and `handleProductDelete`
+- initially just console.log a message in these functions
 - pass down the cart prop to <Navbar />, <Product /> and <Cart />
 - pass both functions down to <Product /> and pass the add function to <ProductDetailsInfo />

+### Add/delete a product

+- immutably add a new product by updating the handleProductAdd function
+- add a quantity property to the product
+- if it isn't in the cart already, set quantity to 1
+- otherwise increase quantity by 1 every time the product is added

+- immutably delete the product by updating the handleProductDelete